 Here’s an example of a very effective and friendly dunning email:

 DeskTime took great care in using a reassuring tone in their email copy.
-They informed their customer of what happened, but they quickly emphasized that it’s not the customer’s fault.
+They informed their customer of what happened, but they quickly emphasized that it was not the customer’s fault.
 They even list other possible reasons failed payments happen.

 DeskTime is an automatic time tracking software, so they used humor to alleviate a tough situation (‘’It would be a shame to lose track of time’’).
 This is a commendable practice as it might win over the customer and calm them down.